marcglasberg/fast_immutable_collections/README.md

 * `Iterable.isNullOrEmpty`, `Iterable.isNotNullOrEmpty` and `Iterable.isEmptyButNotNull`.

 * `Iterable.deepEquals` compare all items, in order, using `operator ==`.

 * `Iterable.deepEqualsByIdentity` compare all items, in order, using `identical`.

 * `Iterable.findDuplicates` finds duplicates and then returns a set with the duplicated elements.

+* `Iterable.everyIs` returns true if all items are equal to some value.

+* `Iterable.anyIs` returns true if any item is equal to some value.

 * `Iterable.removeNulls` removes `null`s from the iterable.